 Hiking in Pongau is childs-play

 In Salzburg’s Pongau region with its Alpine pastures, lush green valleys and gentle peaks, hiking is really fun for the whole family.
 A hiking tour on one of the adventure mountains with their exciting themed trails is an adventurous journey of discovery.
 The new free family hiking guide book gives an overview of these hiking options, attractive packages and child-friendly accommodation.
 This includes selected, easy family hikes together with refreshment opportunities, (interactive) teaching and themed walks, as well as mountain experiences and adventure playgrounds.
-Available to order from spring 2018 in the Online Shop.
+Available to order in the Online Shop.

 Those who want to go with the whole family on an exciting guided hike are in the right place in SalzburgerLand.
 Regardless of whether on a vulture watching tour with a National Park Ranger in the Hohe Tauern National Park or on one of the numerous themed trails and nature trails.
 The possibilities are endless and your local hosts have the best tips for guided hikes, while the Salzburg Mountain Hiking Guide offers trips of discovery up into the Alpine life in SalzburgerLand.
 Many hikes are offered by the tourist associations, the mountain guide offices and Alpine schools, and are also often included in summer holiday packages such as the Alpine Summer packages.